Dance Etiquette: Declining

 5. You have already promised to dance with someone else

 This happens occasionally.
-You have already promised the next cha cha to a particular person but you have not partnered with them yet and because of this you are asked by someone else to dance.
+You have already promised the next cha cha to a particular person, but you have not partnered with them yet.
+Because of this, you are asked by someone else to dance.

 Explain the situation to them and promise another dance with them later.